Once Upon a Time In

 We continue our loop by heading down Rocky Peak Rd and catch the El Camino Nuevo which will bring us to the Spahn Ranch.
 Nowadays, the ranch is basically nonexistent; its remnants are fully blended into a maze of trees, shrubs and poison oak.
 We’ll take another snack break at the infamous Manson family cave.
 Immortalized in a 1969 Time magazine photo/piece about the clan, the rock remains untouched, and offers fans the chance to channel their inner Mansonite for a morbid photo op.

 Our return to the Old Stagecoach Rd will take us across the lands once claimed by Chatsworth homesteaders.
-Hike will be about 8 miles with 1,900 ft total ascent

 From the 118 – Exit Rocky Peak Rd, turn right on Santa Susana Rd.
 After you pass the Rocky Peak exit off the 118 Freeway, start looking to your left for Lilac Lane.
 Park in corner dirt lot.
 There is some shoulder parking nearby too.
+We will meet on the corner.

 The lot won’t hold all of us so here are some parking options: https://goo.gl/2kCoLi